AlfrescoLabs/alfresco-anaxes-chartmap/README.md

 A illustrated, there is a *Chartmap* component, implemented as a Java class, that reads in a Helm Chart from a Helm Chart source.
-It then relies on the use of the [helm template command](https://helm.sh/docs/helm/helm_template) to recursively generate a template representation of a helm chart and its dependencies.
+It then relies on the use of the [helm template command](https://helm.sh/docs/helm/helm_template) to recursively generate a template representation of a Helm Chart and its dependencies.
-The resulting templates are parsed and the information saved in an in-memory representation of the helm chart and its dependencies, using a model of each of the main elements of Helm, such as *HelmChart* and *HelmDeploymentContainer*.
+The resulting templates are parsed and the information saved in an in-memory representation of the Helm Chart and its dependencies, using a model of each of the main elements of Helm, such as *HelmChart* and *HelmDeploymentContainer*.

 The result is then used to generate a file